-- EXPRESSCLUSTER® is a registered trademark of NEC Corporation . - Linux is a registered trademark of Linus Torvalds in the United States and other countries. - Microsoft, Windows, Windows Server, Internet Explorer, Azure, and Hyper-V are registered trademarks of Microsoft Corporation in the United States and other countries. - Asianux is registered trademark of Cybertrust Japan Co., Ltd. in Japan - Ubuntu is a registered trademark of Canonical Ltd. - Amazon Web Services and all AWS-related trademarks, as well as other AWS graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks or trade dress of AWS in the United States and/or other countries. - Veritas, the Veritas Logo, and all other Veritas product names and slogans are trademarks or registered trademarks of Veritas Technologies LLC or its affiliates in the United States and other countries. - Oracle, Oracle Database, Solaris, MySQL, Tuxedo, WebLogic Server, Container, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates. - IBM, DB2, and WebSphere are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both. - PostgreSQL is a registered trademark of the PostgreSQL Global Development Group. - Sybase is a registered trademark of Sybase, Inc. - RPM is a registered trademark of Red Hat, Inc. or its subsidiaries in the United States and other countries. - F5, F5 Networks, BIG-IP, and iControl are trademarks or registered trademarks of F5 Networks, Inc. in the United States and other countries. - WebOTX is a registered trademark of NEC Corporation. - Google Cloud Platform (GCP) is a trademark or a registered trademark of Google LLC. - Other product names and slogans written in this manual are trademarks or registered trademarks of their respective companies.
+- EXPRESSCLUSTER® is a registered trademark of NEC Corporation . - Linux is a registered trademark of Linus Torvalds in the United States and other countries. - Microsoft, Windows, Windows Server, Internet Explorer, Azure, and Hyper-V are registered trademarks of Microsoft Corporation in the United States and other countries. - Ubuntu is a registered trademark of Canonical Ltd. - Amazon Web Services and all AWS-related trademarks, as well as other AWS graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks or trade dress of AWS in the United States and/or other countries. - Veritas, the Veritas Logo, and all other Veritas product names and slogans are trademarks or registered trademarks of Veritas Technologies LLC or its affiliates in the United States and other countries. - Oracle, Oracle Database, Solaris, MySQL, Tuxedo, WebLogic Server, Container, Java, and all Java-based trademarks and logos are trademarks or registered trademarks of Oracle Corporation and/or its affiliates. - IBM, DB2, and WebSphere are trademarks or registered trademarks of International Business Machines Corporation in the United States, other countries, or both. - PostgreSQL is a registered trademark of the PostgreSQL Global Development Group. - RPM is a registered trademark of Red Hat, Inc. or its subsidiaries in the United States and other countries. - F5, F5 Networks, BIG-IP, and iControl are trademarks or registered trademarks of F5 Networks, Inc. in the United States and other countries. - WebOTX is a registered trademark of NEC Corporation. - Google Cloud is a trademark or a registered trademark of Google LLC. - Other product names and slogans written in this manual are trademarks or registered trademarks of their respective companies.